Your private glacier tour

 lunch-on-the-glacier.jpg

-Eating lunch on a moving river of ice is a special experience and you deserve to treat yourself to something nice!
-Glacier and Volcano Expeditions recommend that you bring something tasty and nutritious that gives you energy for the remainder of your glacier hike.
-It is best to try and bring food that is lightweight so that you don't carry an unnecessarily heavy backpack.
+Eating lunch on a moving river of ice is a truly special experience, and you deserve to treat yourself to something delicious!
+At Glacier and Volcano Expeditions, we recommend bringing tasty and nutritious food that provides energy for your glacier hike.
+Aim for lightweight options to avoid carrying an unnecessarily heavy backpack.

 Drink